By Paula Jones

-Happy anniversary wishes go out next week to Raymond and Judy Hagar, Sunday; Raymond and Judy will be celebrating their 42nd anniversary.
-I hope that you have a wonderful day and many more happy years together.
-May God bless you Judy for putting up with Raymond.
-Ha ha.
+Happy anniversary wishes go out next week to Ronald and Amy Burrus, Sunday.
+I hope that you have a wonderful anniversary and many more to come.

-The Madison County Farmers market will be back on EKU Campus starting today, 10 a.m. until 1 p.m.
-Be sure and drop by and see us there.
-We will set up in front of the Keen Johnson Building on University Drive.
+The Madison County Farmers market will be on EKU Campus, 10 a.m. to 1 p.m.
+Thursday for the last time this season.
+Be sure and drop by and see them up there.
+They will set up in front of the Keen Johnson Building on University Drive.

 Well, I guess that is all for now.
 If you hear any news, just give me a call at 623- 4579 or e-mail me at firstname.lastname@example.org.

 Until next week, may the Lord bless you and keep you.